 Motto aruki yasui kutsu ga hoshī desu.

-I want a shoe that is easier to walk in.
+I want a pair of shoes that are easier to walk in.

 ここは滑りやすいから気をつけてください。